EasyPost/easy-ui/documentation/specs/DataGrid.md

-# `Table` Component Specification
+# `DataGrid` Component Specification

 ## Overview

-A `Table` is an interactive data grid used for working with a large collection of data in a scannable way.
+A `DataGrid` is an interactive table used for working with a large collection of data in a scannable way.

 ---

 ## Design

-`Table` will use the `useTable` hooks from React Aria for managing display, selection, and sort.
+`DataGrid` will use the `useTable` hooks from React Aria for managing display, selection, and sort.
 React Aria doesn't support expansion capabilities out of the box, so an additional layer on top of Aria's will need to be built to support expansion.

-Data will be passed to the `Table` component through the `columns` and `rows` prop.
+Data will be passed to the `DataGrid` component through the `columns` and `rows` prop.
 This allows us to support Aria's dynamic collections API through a single prop interface.
-Custom rendering within parts of the table will be supported through [render props](https://react.dev/reference/react/cloneElement#passing-data-with-a-render-prop).
+Custom rendering within parts of the data grid will be supported through [render props](https://react.dev/reference/react/cloneElement#passing-data-with-a-render-prop).

-`columns` and `rows` will be arrays of objects and must follow a certain signature. `columns` should define the column structure for the table and must contain a unique `key`. `rows` should contain the content of the table and must contain a unique `key` along with properties for each `key` defined in the `columns` definition.
+`columns` and `rows` will be arrays of objects and must follow a certain signature. `columns` should define the column structure for the data grid and must contain a unique `key`. `rows` should contain the content of the data grid and must contain a unique `key` along with properties for each `key` defined in the `columns` definition.
 The remainder of the data structure can be arbitrary.
 Column and row keys will be passed to render prop functions to control their rendering.

 _`columns` definition example_: